 Despite the chemistry of ANC prisoners, Pretoria could have benefitted from a harsher edge and better developed captors; 12A-rated content and thinly drawn antagonists means the tension does not reach the fever pitch of Midnight Express (Alan Parker, 1978).
 Nevertheless, the movie remains a solid prison thriller with enough risk, danger and remarkable source material to be a compelling watch.
 Also, Radcliffe further proves both his acting chops and a flair for accents.

 Escape from Pretoria is in cinemas on Friday, March 6th.
-On Amazon Prime in January (2021).
+On all major VoD platforms on March 7th, 2022.